tsamardzic/nlp_intro/README.md

 ### LLMs model type

-- BERT: the encoder part of Tranformers
+- BERT: the encoder part of Transformers
 - RoBERTa: more data
 - ELECTRA: trained with a discriminative objective (instead of MLM)
 - XLNet: trained to reconstruct permuted input (instead of MLM)